nordcloud/nordcloud-webassembly-lambda-demo/wasm/ruby/README.md

 # Ruby to WebAssembly compilation

-This target uses xxx to compile Ruby into WebAssembly.
+This target uses ruby.wasm to compile Ruby into WebAssembly.

-Instructions for Ruby: xxx
+Instructions for ruby.wasm: https://www.fermyon.com/wasm-languages/ruby

+XXX TODO: Not working yet